Latest deals from trusted retailers

 The frame felt pretty sturdy while we are out and about.

 How adjustable is the handlebar on the Didofy Cosmos?

-There are only 2 height settings for the handlebar.
+There are 3 height settings for the handlebar.
 These settings are controlled by buttons on either side which lift or lower the top section of the handle.